usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Module-4-Media/Digital_Service_Project_Charter.md

 Divide participants into triads or small groups.
 Assign or let them choose roles:

 - Product Owner (PO)
 - Contracting Officer’s Representative (COR)
 - Contracting Officer (CO)

 Provide each group with a simplified project scenario (e.g., “Redesigning the agency’s benefits application portal”) and the charter template (printed or digital).

-## Step-by-Step instructions
+## Step-by-step instructions

 **Step 1: Define the Mission (5–7 minutes)**
 As a team, fill in the basics:

 - Project name, contract number, and purpose
 - Type of contract and period of performance
 - What does “success” look like for this project?

 **Step 2: Clarify Roles & Shared Responsibilities (8–10 minutes)**
 Based on the provided descriptions:

 - Each role outlines what they bring to the team
 - Groups discuss and add any shared responsibilities not in the charter

 **Step 3: Build Your Communication Plan (10 minutes)**
 Create a simple cadence:

 - When will you meet?
 - What’s the purpose of each meeting?
 - How will you share updates outside meetings?

 **Step 4: Escalation and Celebration Plan (8–10 minutes)**
 Discuss:

 - How and when should issues be escalated?
 - What’s your plan for celebrating wins and maintaining morale?

 **Optional Share-Out (5–10 minutes)**
 Have 1–2 groups quickly share highlights of their charter—especially anything creative or realistic they added.

 **Debrief Prompts:** <br>
 Use these questions to guide a short group reflection:

 - What felt clear and easy to align on?
 What required the most negotiation?
 - How does this activity reflect your real-life experience on projects?
 - What ideas will you take back to your next kickoff or performance meeting?

-Digital Service Delivery Project Charter
+## Digital Service Delivery Project Charter

-## Purpose
+### Purpose

-This charter outlines how the Contracting Officer (CO), Contracting Officer’s Representative (COR), and Product Owner (PO) will work together to support agile product delivery under this contract.
+This charter outlines how the Contracting Officer (CO), Contracting Officer’s Representative (COR), and Product Owner (PO) will work together to support Agile product delivery under this contract.
 It defines roles, communication rhythms, and shared responsibilities to ensure consistent delivery, effective oversight, and adaptive problem solving.

-### Contract overview
+#### Contract overview

 Project Name: \[Insert project name\]